A Commitment to Good Governance

 Principle 4/ Safeguard the Integrity of Corporate Reports

 Steamships recognises the importance of the accuracy and integrity of its financial reports and has the structure in place to achieve this.
-The Audit & Risk Committee meets frequently (four times p.a. with two of these meetings being to review and approve the disclosure of interim and annual results and financial statements).
-The Audit & Risk Committee holds regular meetings with the external auditors (with and without senior management present).
+The Audit Committee meets frequently (four times p.a. with two of these meetings being to review and approve the disclosure of interim and annual results and financial statements).
+The Audit Committee holds regular meetings with the external auditors (with and without senior management present).

-The Audit & Risk Committee is responsible for the appointment, performance, and independence of the external auditors.
+The Audit Committee is responsible for the appointment, performance, and independence of the external auditors.
 PwC were re-appointed following a tender process in 2020.
 It is a practice of PwC that the engagement partner rotates after five years.

 The external auditor is required to attend the Company’s Annual General Meeting where shareholder questions can be addressed.